desoukya/dot/README.md

 gr - find all references

 //sort lines
-,v - highlight the lines - :sort ui
+visual mode - highlight the lines - :sort

 //find and replace all :%s/TEXT_TO_FIND/TEXT_TO_REPLACE/g